mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of October 13, 2025 (v0.5.74):**
+    -   **Chronicles Admin Actions:** The Chronicles page has been enhanced with administrative actions.
+Administrators can now approve or reject pending quest and purchase requests directly from the activity feed.
+Additionally, Donegeon Masters now have the ability to "Undo" previously approved completions or completed purchases, which reverts the action, reverses any associated rewards or costs, and creates a clear audit trail.

 -   **Week of October 13, 2025 (v0.5.73):**
     -   **User Deletion Logging Fix:** Fixed a server crash (`NOT NULL constraint failed: chronicle_event.title`) that occurred when deleting a user.
 The issue was caused by an incorrect logging function being called, which failed to provide a title for the chronicle entry.
 The deletion logic now uses the correct asset logging action, ensuring deletions are properly recorded.